MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 ## Prerequisites

-* A general understanding of adaptive dialogs in the Bot Framework V4 SDK is helpful.
-For more information, see an [Introduction to adaptive dialogs][1].
+* [Introduction to adaptive dialogs][introduction]
-* A general understanding of [Events and triggers in adaptive dialogs][2].
+* [Events and triggers in adaptive dialogs][triggers]
-* A general understanding of [Actions in adaptive dialogs][3].
+* [Actions in adaptive dialogs][actions]
-* A general understanding of [Memory scopes and managing state in adaptive dialogs][7].
+* [Memory scopes and managing state in adaptive dialogs][managing-state]
-* A familiarity with [Language Generation templates][9].
+* Familiarity with [Language Generation templates][lg-templates]
-* A familiarity with [Adaptive expressions][10].
+* Familiarity with [Adaptive expressions][adaptive-expressions]

 > [!TIP]
-> This syntax defined in the [Language Generation templates][9], which includes [Adaptive expressions][10], is used in the `ActivityTemplate` object that is required for several parameters that are used in most of the input actions provided in the Bot Framework SDK.
+> This syntax defined in the [Language Generation templates][lg-templates], which includes [Adaptive expressions][adaptive-expressions], is used in the `ActivityTemplate` object that is required for several parameters that are used in most of the input actions provided in the Bot Framework SDK.

 ## Inputs

-Similar to [prompts][4], you can use _inputs_ in adaptive dialogs to ask for and collect input from a user, validate it, and accept it into memory.
+Similar to [prompts][prompts], you can use _inputs_ in adaptive dialogs to ask for and collect input from a user, validate it, and accept it into memory.
 An input:

-* Binds the prompt result to a property in a [state management][7] scope.
+* Binds the prompt result to a property in a [state management][managing-state] scope.
 * Prompts the user only if the result property doesn't already have a value.
 * Saves the input to the specified property if the input from user matches the type of entity expected.
 * Accepts validation constraints such as min, max, and so on.